Iron-Carbon-Phase-Diagram explained - BorTec

 Area of existence

-Three isothermal reactions are shown in the iron-carbon phase diagram.
-The line HIB represents a peritectic, the line ECF a eutectic and the left PSK an eutectoid reaction.
+The iron-carbon phase diagram illustrates three isothermal reactions.
+The line HIB indicates a peritectic reaction, the line ECF delineates a eutectic reaction, and the left PSK line shows an eutectoid reaction.

-• At the P-S-K line, austenite decays to pearlite if the carbon content is less than 0.02 % (A1).
+• On the P-S-K line, austenite transforms to pearlite when the carbon content is under 0.02 % (A1).

-• If the temperature falls below the G-O-S line during cooling, low-carbon ferrite is formed.
-During this process, austenite accumulates with the released carbon until the temperature rises to 723 °C, and it reaches a eutectoid concentration (A3).
+• If low-carbon ferrite occurs below the G-O-S line during cooling, austenite forms with released carbon until reaching a eutectoid concentration at 723 °C (A3).

-For this reason, the iron-carbon diagram becomes an important tool for evaluating steel and cast iron.
+Due to this difference, the iron-carbon diagram is essential for analyzing steel and cast iron.

 If you want to learn more, please visit our website cast iron prototype.